BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 ---
 layout: post
-title: "Opal Rhythm Computer - DMX Krew"
+title: "Opal Rhythm Computor - DMX Krew"
-date: 2018-02-25
+date: 2018-03-19
 categories:
   - "Software"
   - "Hardware"
   - "Projects"
   - "Synths"
-description: "Opal Rhythm Computer - DMX Krew"
+description: "Opal Rhythm Computor - DMX Krew"
-image: opal-rhythm/header.jpg
+image: opal-rhythm/opal-computor.jpg
-author: eddmx
+author: bela
+hidden: true
 ---

-In this post Ed DMX (AKA DMX Krew) talks us through the Opal Rhythm Computer, a drum machine and sampler that Ed built from scratch using Bela.
+In this post Ed DMX (AKA DMX Krew) talks us through the Opal Rhythm Computor, a drum machine and sampler that Ed built from scratch using Bela.

 Under the name [DMX Krew](https://www.discogs.com/artist/983-DMX-Krew), Ed has been a stalwart of the British DIY electronic music scene for the past 25 years.
 Continually producing and releasing music over this period, his work has been released on Aphex Twin's [Rephlex](https://www.discogs.com/label/107-Rephlex) label, and his own [Breakin' Records](https://www.discogs.com/label/2408-Breakin-Records) and [Fresh Up Records](https://www.discogs.com/label/202483-Fresh-Up-Records).
 In this post Ed talks us through the reasons that brought him to recreate a [RSF SD140](http://www.muzines.co.uk/articles/rsf-140-sampling-drum-machine/1221) sampling drum machine.
 He also guides us through his first experience of building his own music hardware from scratch, including programming the behaviour of the instrument, interfacing with buttons and screens, soldering everything together and designing a great looking enclosure to house the instrument, ready for the road.
 Over to Ed to tell us more about this great project.

 <!-- Mention that Ed had never programmed or soldered before taking on this project. -->

-# The Opal Rhythm Computer
+# The Opal Rhythm Computor

-{% include single-image.html fileName="opal-rhythm/opal-rhythm-computer.jpg" caption="The Opal Rhythm Computer" %}
+{% include youtube.html youtube="N5WYu1k4zso" caption="Ed showcasing the instrument in an interview with FACT magazine."%}

 In the 90s I had an [S950](https://www.emusician.com/gear/akai-s950) and everything I sampled came out sounding different to what went in.
 I was desperate to get a sampler that